octabytes/blog/content/posts/lago/lago-free-open-source-metering-and-usage-based-payment-platform/index.md

 ---
-draft: true
+draft: false
 title: "Lago: Free Open Source Metering and Usage Based Payment Platform"
-date: "2024-09-05"
+date: "2024-11-20"
-description: "Based on your business model, charging customers can be a real brain teaser for both developers, sales, and customers.
-Lago emerges as a remedy to this, offering a free, open-source solution for metering and usage-based billing.

-Whether self-hosted or on the cloud, Lago boasts a scalable and modular architecture designed"
-tags: []
+description: "Discover Lago, an open-source, scalable billing platform that simplifies metering, usage-based billing, and tax handling for businesses.
+With features like customizable plans, add-ons, coupon management, and seamless integrations, Lago empowers businesses to handle complex billing effortlessly, whether self-hosted or on the cloud."
+tags: [billing platform, open-source, metering, usage-based billing, scalable architecture, customizable plans, add-ons, coupon management, developer-friendly, tax automation, payment integrations, invoicing, subscription billing]
-categories: [Invoicing and payments]
+categories: [Applications, Invoicing and payments]
 cover:
   image: images/cover.png
   caption: "Lago: Free Open Source Metering and Usage Based Payment Platform"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

 Based on your business model, charging customers can be a real brain teaser for both developers, sales, and customers.
-[Lago](https://octabyte.io/open-source/lago?ref=blog.octabyte.io) emerges as a remedy to this, offering a free, open\-source solution for metering and usage\-based billing.
+[Lago](https://octabyte.io/applications/invoicing-and-payments/lago) emerges as a remedy to this, offering a free, open\-source solution for metering and usage\-based billing.

 Whether self\-hosted or on the cloud, Lago boasts a scalable and modular architecture designed to address the persistent challenges in metering and billing.